-We’ve been taking a close look at Apple’s iOS 10.3.1 update and today we want to go over the most important things iPhone 5s users need to know about their version of iOS 10.3.2.
+We’ve been taking a close look at Apple’s new iOS 10.3.2 update and today we want to go over the most important things iPhone 5s users need to know about their version of iOS 10.3.2.

-The iPhone 5s iOS 10.3.1 is a small update for some users but it’s a much bigger release for many other people.
+The iPhone 5s iOS 10.3.2 is a small update for some users and a huge release for many other iPhone 5s owners.

-With that in mind we want to take a look at a few things current and prospective iOS 10.3.1 users need to know about the iPhone 5s’ latest update.
+With that in mind we want to take a look at a few things current, and prospective, iPhone 5s iOS 10.3.2 users need to know about the newest version of iOS 10.

-This roundup takes you through all of the the key details including a look at performance and potential problems.
-We’ll also tell you about a few things to keep an eye on as we push into the month of May.
+This roundup takes you through all of the the key details including a look at the update’s early performance and potential problems.
+We’ll also tell you about a few things to keep an eye on as we push into the month of June.

-Before we get into the iPhone 5s iOS 10.3.1 update's performance, a few notes about the download and the installation process.
+Before we get into the iPhone 5s iOS 10.3.2 update's performance, we want to share a few notes about the download and the installation process.

-If you're coming to iOS 10.3.1 from iOS 10.3, expect the installation process to take 10 minutes or so.
-The download is small and the installation process took about seven minutes.
+If you're coming to iOS 10.3.2 from iOS 10.3.1, expect the download to take a few seconds and the installation to take about seven minutes.

-If you're coming to iOS 10.3.1 from something older than iOS 10.3 your download will be much larger and your installation could take upwards of 20 minutes.
-We recommend putting 30 quiet minutes aside to monitor the download and the install.
+If you're coming to iOS 10.3.2 from something older, your download will be much larger and your installation could take a lot longer.

-We've spent a couple of weeks with the iPhone 5s iOS 10.3.1 update and we've come away pretty impressed with Apple's software.
+We've spent a couple of days with the iPhone 5s iOS 10.3.2 update and the software is holding up well.

-Battery life and connectivity (Wi-Fi, Bluetooth, cellular service) are still holding up.
+Battery life and connectivity (Wi-Fi, Bluetooth, cellular service) are normal.
 We haven't experienced any weird battery drain and our connections are solid.
 We haven't noticed any weird drops or hangups.

 We haven't run into any major problems with any of our core applications.
-Popular apps like Facebook, Twitter, Google Maps, Chrome, Gmail, Soundcloud, and Spotify are all working fine with iOS 10.3.1 on board.
+Popular apps like Twitter, Google Maps, Chrome, Gmail, Soundcloud, and Spotify are all working fine right now.

 We haven't noticed any random reboots and the software feels faster than iOS 10.2.1 did on the iPhone 5s.
 Animations and transitions are crisper and we aren't seeing a ton of lag when we open our folders and our various apps.
 Lag was an issue on older versions of iOS 10.